Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Hilbert Space Fragmentation and Krylov Subspaces

-are composed of one active block (boxed) sandwiched between frozen configurations, and they span a two-dimensional Krylov subspace.
-The presence of exponentially many frozen states and states with frozen regions within each symmetry sector in the Hilbert space has direct implications to the dynamics of such systems: time-evolution starting from a random product state looks very different from the behavior expected for typical thermal non-integrable models.
 Apart from frozen configurations and Krylov subspaces of small dimension, the pair-hopping model also exhibits Krylov subspaces with exponentially large dimensions that scale with system-size as $\sim \alpha^L$ as $L \to \infty$ and $1 < \alpha < 2$.
 As discussed in Ref.~\cite{moudgalya2019thermalization}, these subspaces can be highly non-locally constrained, and certain Krylov subspaces in $\hph$ are characterized by a certain non-local string order.
 Furthermore, the properties of these subspaces can be vastly different, demonstrating the rich dynamical structure inherent to systems with Hilbert space fragmentation.
 For example, the Hamiltonian restricted to a given subspace can be either integrable or non-integrable (either satisfying a restricted form of ETH or MBL), and subspaces of different types can coexist.
 We now provide one example of an integrable Krylov subspace with exponentially large dimension in the pair-hopping model $\hph$ of Eq.~(\ref{eq:pairhopping}) via a spin mapping demonstrated in Refs.~\cite{bergholtz2005half, bergholtz2006one, bergholtz2008quantum, moudgalya2019thermalization}.
 The Hamiltonian $\hph$ with even system size $L = 2N$ has an additional symmetry: sublattice particle number conservation~\cite{moudgalya2019thermalization}, and we group sites $2j - 1$, $2j$ of the original lattice into a new site $j$ so as to form a new chain with $N = L/2$ sites.
 It is convenient to work in terms of new degrees of freedom for these composite sites defined as $\ket{\uparrow} \equiv \ket{0 \spa 1}$ $\ket{\downarrow} \equiv \ket{1 \spa 0}$.
 The action of the terms $H_j$ of Eq.~\eqref{eq:pairhopping}, when written in terms of the composite spins, is simply given by $\ket{\ \fbox{01}\ \fbox{10}\ } \leftrightarrow \ket{\ \fbox{10}\ \fbox{01}\ } \iff \ket{\uparrow \downarrow} \leftrightarrow \ket{\downarrow\uparrow}$.
 Hence for any Krylov subspace generated by a product state $\ket{\psi_0}$ with only composite spin degrees of freedom $\uparrow$ and $\downarrow$, the action of the Hamiltonian restricted to the Krylov subspace interchanges the spins, and hence exactly maps onto a spin-1/2 XX model: